andtsa/dhnotes/mbed/linking/A General Overview of What Happens Before main().md

 ---

 To begin our investigation into how programs start, we will provide a summary of what happens in a program before `main`.
-The steps and responsibilities we describe are generalized so that they apply to _many_ systems.
+The steps and responsibilities we describe are generalised so that they apply to _many_ systems.
 We will supplement the general theory in the following articles with an analysis of real-world implementations.

 **Table of Contents:**